knightjdr/cmgo/README.md

 > Calculates the average bait interaction rank for a list of preys.

-### Module name: `interaction-turnoverbyrank`
+### Module name: `interaction-rankmetrics`

-* folder `interaction/turnoverbyrank`
+* folder `interaction/rankmetrics`

-> Calculates the average turnover rate for preys, ranked by
+> Calculates metrics for preys by interaction rank, including
-> their control-subtracted length-adjusted spectral counts
+> expression level, number of lysines and turnover rate.

 ## LBA